AudiTranscribe/AudiTranscribe/README.md

 a few times over a year.
 In that case, the cost of these services (which range from $40 to $120) are not worth it.
 AudiTranscribe is meant to be an Open-Source and free alternative.

-# Limitations

-The software is not perfect.
-There are a few limitations with the software in its current state:

-- The spectrogram may make it hard to distinguish between different notes.
-- The application's functionality and features are missing tutorials.

 # Dependencies

 The only dependency needed is [FFmpeg](https://ffmpeg.org/): a complete, cross-platform solution to record, convert and stream audio and video.
 AudiTranscribe uses it to help process different audio files.

-- Note: AudiTranscribe will attempt to automatically install FFmpeg.
-You do **not** need to manually install this unless specified.
+**Note**: AudiTranscribe will attempt to automatically install FFmpeg.
+You do **not** need to manually install FFmpeg unless specified.

 ## For Developers